top of page

 The Role of Service in Shaping Catholic Education

-After a recent Year 5 visit to a local care home, one comment from a pupil stopped me in my tracks.
+By Harry Marston After a recent Year 5 visit to a local care home, one comment from a pupil stopped me in my tracks.
 He simply said, “Mr Marston, thank you for giving me the opportunity to be kind.”
 Just two hours earlier, sixteen children had been busy making Christmas cards to share with residents.
 For many, spending time with older people was unfamiliar territory: they approached the trip with a mix of curiosity and nervousness.
-When we arrived, we were kindly welcomed into the lounge and
+When we arrived, we were kindly welcomed int

 CatholicPlus